email@example.com Miroslav Lovric

 Option 3: Students may be dropped off in front of MUSC (Student Centre).
 Enter campus via Sterling St. entrance turn right into the parking area which will loop around.
 Pick up a ticket to lift gate.
 There is no charge for stays of less than 15 minutes.
 Student pick-up should be in front of MUSC (Student Centre).
 Again, drivers should enter campus via the Sterling St. entrance.
 It is recommended that for pick-up, drivers go to a pay station if there is any doubt they are over the 15 minute limit.

 Important: In 2015, this event was cancelled due to inclement weather (snow day), and it might happen again.
-So, please, in the morning before you leave for McMaster, make sure to check that it is open by calling 905 525 9140 - if McMaster is closed, there will be a recorded message (if in doubt, please call Miroslav Lovric at TBA at any time on TBA).
+So, please, in the morning before you leave for McMaster, make sure to check that it is open by calling 905 525 9140 - if McMaster is closed for the day, there will be a recorded message (if in doubt, call Miroslav Lovric at 905 923 3361 at any time in the morning of 7 March).
 We have no control over this, so if McMaster closes for the day, we must cancel the event.

 The Mathematics Review Manual is an excellent resource for students who will need to take first year calculus at university.
 It is strongly recommended that students work through the review during the summer months before their first semester at university.

 Teachers of elementary and secondary mathematics and science are encouraged to explore the opportunities offered by Let’s Talk Science.

 We are happy to announce that Math and Stats Department will be hosting Kangaroo Math Competition on 18 March 2018.
 We'll announce in early 2019 if we'll be able to host it again in 2019.

 We also encourage elementary teachers to consider organizing a math fair at their school using SNAP Math Fair guidelines.